aliciawarddev/CSS-Drawings/backlog.md

 - LIGHTBULB + PLANT
     - fix: seam between bulb circle and bulb square
 - BOTANICAL WORKSPACE
+    1. Figure out why everything is moving around - and how to make them static instead
+    2. Make sure it fits within the normal drawing container/section
-    1. Add shadows
+    3. Add shadows
-    2. Color palette: establish palette with colors, use the same colors for all elements
+    4. Color palette: establish palette with colors, use the same colors for all elements
     - Perspective: ensure everything is rotated and skewed the same amount for visual consistency, same with the circles: same ratio of height to width for the same visual perspective
     - optional: tray
 - BLANKET